 When an individual is stressed, the body responds to the situation by releasing hormones from the adrenal glands within the kidney.
-These hormones then travel to the liver to release the stored glycogen.
-The release of glycogen into the body is the way by which the body is trying to fight or flight response to a stressful or threatening situation.
+These hormones then travel to the liver to release stored glycogen.
+The release of glycogen into the body is the way by which the body is trying to fight or flight in response to a stressful or threatening situation.

 Liver’s Response to Exercise

 The liver responds to exercise, or any other form of physical activity by regulating the blood sugar levels of the body.
 When you begin physical activity, the glycogen released in the muscles is used to regularise as a source of fuel.
 When the body is utilising the glycogen of the muscles, the liver releases glycogen in the body to mobilise the sugar levels.
-In addition to this, the body also breaks down the fat converting the same into ketones, another source of fuel.
+In addition to this, the body also breaks down fat, converting the same into ketones, another source of fuel.

 Diabetes and Liver: What is the connection?